lsst-ts/observatory-ops-docs/AuxTel/AuxTel-Troubleshooting/AuxTel-Troubleshooting-index.rst

      - ATMCS fails to enable - e-stop is engaged
      - Daytime Checkout -Enabling ATCS
      - Check the ATMCS EUI for a red Emergency Stop indicator via the dome pier computer or remote connection to aux-brick01.cp.lsst.org.
 If engaged, release it using the provided procedure, confirm it's released, and re-run auxtel/enable_atcs.py from LOVE.
+   * - AT Instrumentation
+     - ATCamera Recovering from Fault State
+     - a parameter (temperature, voltage, current, etc.) exceeds its tolerance.
+     - Identify the problematic CCS subsystem, review alerts and logs, and determine if the issue is transitory or requires expert diagnosis.
+Create an OBS ticket to track the problem.
+Clear alerts in the CCS subsystem and the Master Control Module (MCM).
+Clear the fault in the ocs-bridge and switch it to OFFLINE_AVAILABLE mode.
    * - Row X, column 1
      - Row X, column 2
      - Row X, column 3